-The winner will be awarded a data package of European Space Imaging satellite data worth up to EUR 20,000 for use in further developing the winning application.
+The winner will be awarded a satellite imagery data package from EUSI worth up to EUR 20,000 for use in developing the winning application further.

 Please note that in order to determine the winner of the European Space Imaging High-Res Challenge, three to five finalists may be contacted via email/phone during the week of 24-28 September.